 Rationalize inefficient fossil-fuel subsidies that encourage wasteful consumption by removing market distortions, in accordance with national circumstances, including by restructuring taxation and phasing out those harmful subsidies, where they exist, to reflect their environmental impacts, taking fully into account the specific needs and conditions of developing countries and minimizing the possible adverse impacts on their development in a manner that protects the poor and the affected communities

-Before the pandemic, governments spent $526 billion USD on subsidies and other support for fossil fuels, this amounted to around 0.62% of the total world GDP.
-From 2019 to 2020 the amount declined sharply and the latest data shows total fossil fuel subsidies at $375 billion USD which is 0.46% of the total world GDP.
-However, the UN notes in its SDG progress report that this decline should not be interpreted as a decline in subsidy levels, but rather that:
+Before the pandemic, governments spent over $500 billion USD on subsidies and other support for fossil fuels, amounting to around 0.67% of the total world GDP.
+From 2019 to 2020 the amount declined sharply to 0.46% of the total world GDP.
+However, the UN noted in last years SDG progress report that this decline should not be interpreted as a decline in subsidy levels, but rather that:

 This drop was mainly due to low oil prices and reduced demand during the pandemic rather than structural reforms.
 In 2021, commodity and energy prices rebounded sharply, and we are likely to see a jump in both consumption and production subsidies for fossil fuels.